VenkatArchitect/final/README.md

        * Start the AWS EC2 instance for running the experiments, which will be hereafterwards referred to as EXP_AWS_EC2

-       * Copy requirements.txt and exp.py from your local copy to the AWS EC2 instance created (usually under "/home/ec2-user")
+       * Copy exp-requirements.txt and exp.py from your local copy to the AWS EC2 instance created (usually under "/home/ec2-user") or create those files under /home/ec2-user and copy the contents from local repository using copy-paste.

-       * run "pip3 install -r requirements.txt" to install the dependencies.
+       * run "pip3 install -r exp-requirements.txt" to install the dependencies.
          Note: In the latest versions of Python, pip3 is just pip.
 Check what works in your AWS EC2 instance.

          The versions of the dependencies are specified in the requirements.txt file itself,